If you had your assembly tested and it did not pass, you will have 30 days to have the assembly repaired and retested.

 The backflow tester will need to:

-Upon registration and verification of license, gauge calibration, and test for accuracy reports, the tester will be added to the approved list of Backflow Prevention Assembly Testers.
+Upon registration and verification of license and gauge calibration, and test for accuracy reports, the tester will be added to the approved list of Backflow Prevention Assembly Testers.